UT Southwestern Medical Center

 Post-Doc Years

-Thank You Min and All of the Han Lab!
+Thank You Min and all of the Han Lab!

 Ben and Yi worked in Min Han's HHMI lab at CU Boulder where we discovered a non-canonical function for CED-3 caspase and UBR-1 E3 ligase in cell fate determination.